Ring theory (psychology): Development

 Silk developed the concept when she was being treated for breast cancer and told a colleague who wanted to visit that she was not feeling well enough for visitors.
 The colleague told her Silk's illness was difficult for those around her, too, saying "This isn't just about you."
 Silk experienced this as an abandonment and loss of support.
 Soon after, a woman told Silk of a similar experience: when the woman was in intensive care, one of the woman's friends told the woman's husband, "I wasn't prepared for this.
 I don't know if I can handle it."

 Silk and her husband wrote an article for the Los Angeles Times:

+Analysis

+Developmental psychologist Deborah L. Davis, writing in Psychology Today, calls it "a model of caring that clearly, concretely delineates appropriate versus inappropriate interactions with everyone around you during times of crisis or tragedy".

+Laura Otis, a neuroscientist and literary scholar also writing in Psychology Today, opined, however, that the model might "[keep] friends from reaching out to those in need".
+She argues that Ring Theory oversimplifies complex human dynamics, uses stigmatized words such as "dumping" to infantilize emotions by comparing them to waste, and may not apply across genders and cultures.